 This creates a challenging market dynamic for the professional services provider.
 Using the buyer's decision process in marketing content can help overcome these challenges.
 Conforming your content to the way buyers engage, will increase positive outcomes.
 In other words, a content-based marketing and sales enablement framework is appropriate.

 This is true if you call your efforts rainmaking or sales.
 Call your prospects customers or clients.
 Or your sales force Business Development Managers, Sales Reps, Engineers, or Partners.
-Exploring these concepts, and applying them, are touchstones in a Content Logic consulting engagement.
+Exploring these concepts, and applying them, are touchstones in a Content Logic engagement.

 The Way Forward

 Increasing the client base and cross-selling professional services often relies on accretive growth.
 Relationships (for good reason) are front and center.
 But what happens when you run out of college roommates, friends, and existing clients?
 Word-of-mouth is fantastic, but it has limitations when moving into new markets or launching new services.

 And what are relationships built upon?
 Friendship?
 Collegiality?
 Only in part.
 You must be a trusted friend or colleague.
 And in this context, "trusted" means trusted to do an expert job.
 The stakes are too high, and reputations are on the line.